 First off, a quick intro.
 You wanted to move data—your contact list, say—from one app to another, right?
 Zapier's the tool for that.
 It's a workflow automation tool that connects thousands of apps—from Airtable to Zoho CRM and everything in between—so when someone new buys your products or fills out your form or anything else, Zapier can copy that data and add it to the correct app.

-Say you need to copy PayPal customers into a Mailchimp mailing list.
-PayPal shows your customers' full names and the detailed time and date they bought your product—but all you want is their first name and the day of the week.
-Just add Formatter to your Zap, and Zapier can format text the way you want before adding it to Mailchimp.
+Say you need to copy Shopify customers into a Mailchimp mailing list.
+Shopify shows your customers' full names and the detailed time and date they bought your product—but all you want is their first name and the day of the week.
+Just add a Formatter step to your Zap, and Zapier can format text the way you want before adding it to Mailchimp.

 Now let's go use Formatter to edit your text so it's just right: